 Difference in bonus pay

+The bonus pay gap is significant and is due to the limited bonus based pay structure that we operate as a group.
 The vast majority of our team are remunerated as salary and not on a bonus basis.
-We have three group wide schemes which are:
+We have four group wide schemes which are: